racerandom/TempAgreement/README.md

 * run "python TempAgreement.py"

-It will show the agreement ratio for each timeml file.
-Overall krippendorff_alpha and agreement numbers will be listed in final.
+The results will show the agreement ratio for each timeml file.
+Overall krippendorff_alpha and agreement numbers will be listed in the final.

 ## Example results: